jaredpdesigns/jaredpendergraft.com/src/interfaces/dropdown-menu.md

   <dropdown-menu-alt-1 webc:nokeep></dropdown-menu-alt-1>
 </theme-wrap>

-Here’s an example of a list of lists presented inside a Dropdown Menu.
+Here’s an example of a list of links presented inside a Dropdown Menu.

 <theme-wrap webc:nokeep>
-  <dropdown-menu-alt-2 label="Item 1" :items="['Item 1', 'Item 2', 'Item 3']" webc:nokeep></dropdown-menu-alt-2>
+  <dropdown-menu-alt-2 label="Ascending" :items="['Ascending', 'Descending']" webc:nokeep></dropdown-menu-alt-2>
 </theme-wrap>

 Here’s a more straight forward implementation of the initial demo, but behaves more like a `select` (i.e. making a single selection closes the menu).